janjaapmeijer/phd-public/README.md

 # Open Repository for Reproducible PhD Research and Publications

-This repository contains the data, scripts, and references necessary to reproduce the results from the PhD research:
+This repository what is necessary to reproduce the results from the PhD research:

 **PhD Thesis:** [*Meander Dynamics in the Antarctic Circumpolar Current*](https://figshare.utas.edu.au/articles/thesis/Meander_dynamics_in_the_Antarctic_Circumpolar_Current/25143134?file=45294115)
 **Author:** Jan Jaap Meijer